9 Best Back Massagers for Lower Back Pain

 No back pain is the best kind of back pain, but low back pain can be debilitating.
 And it’s an issue that many individuals face.
 According to a study in JAMA Internal Medicine, low back pain is the second most common cause of disability in U.S. adults—and a common reason for lost workdays.
 Luckily, easing tension and pain in your lumbar spine can be possible with back massagers.
 (Also, here are some surprising massage health benefits.)

 “For the most part, massagers are very safe and banal,” says Brian A. Cole, MD, a board-certified orthopedic surgeon at Englewood Spine Associates in Englewood, New Jersey.
 “A massager is a great tool that can be used to treat a back condition and/or injury.
 I have never met anyone with a bad experience using a massager.”
+(It also makes our list of best lower back pain products that can help you find relief.)

 There are some people who may need to take some precautions before powering on one of these massage tools.
 “Be careful if you have a bleeding disorder or taking blood thinner medication,” warns Dr. Cole.
 “If you start to massage and are not careful, you could cause internal bleeding.
 The muscle is more prone to create hematomas.”